reflex-mev/reflex/website/docs/architecture.md

 # Architecture

-Understanding Reflex Protocol's architecture is key to building effective MEV capture strategies.
+Understanding Reflex's architecture is key to building effective MEV capture strategies.
 This document provides a comprehensive overview of the system design, components, and data flow.

 ## 🏗️ High-Level Architecture

-Reflex Protocol operates through a simple yet powerful architecture consisting of core smart contracts deployed per chain and multiple integration pathways for different entities.
+Reflex operates through a simple yet powerful architecture consisting of core smart contracts deployed per chain and multiple integration pathways for different entities.
 The system is designed to capture MEV opportunities and distribute profits fairly across the ecosystem.

 ### Core Components Per Chain